-The prelude for Russia's increased role in the Black Sea region was the invasion and then subsequent strengthened military presence in Georgia since 2008, which is in close proximity to major transportation links connecting the Caspian region to the Black Sea, Turkey, and Eastern Mediterranean.
-This was followed by the annexation of Crimea in 2014, which allowed Russia to exponentially increase its military presence in the Black Sea region, and to establish a platform for power projection, aimed at not only the Black Sea, but the Mediterranean as well.
+The prelude for Russia's increased role in the Black Sea region was the 2008 invasion of Georgia and subsequent military occupation of several areas in close proximity to major transportation links.
+Georgia since 2008, which is in close proximity to major transportation links connecting the Caspian region to the Black Sea, Turkey, and Eastern Mediterranean.
+This was followed by the annexation of Crimea in 2014, which allowed Russia to exponentially increase its military presence in the Black Sea region, and to establish a platform for power projection1, aimed at not only the Black Sea, but the Mediterranean as well.
 Since 2014, Russia has moved a significant number of anti-air and anti-surface missile systems onto the Crimean Peninsula that could hit targets in most of the Black Sea region.
 By controlling Crimea, Russia has now almost complete strategic dominance over the Black Sea.
-This situation, though, re-emphasized the importance of NATO membership for Turkey, despite the deterioration of Turkey's bilateral relationships with several leading NATO member countries.
+This situation, though, reemphasized the importance of NATO membership for Turkey, despite the deterioration of Turkey's bilateral relationships with several leading NATO member countries.
 The Russian-Turkish relationship is multifaceted and beyond the scope of this report, but it needs to be mentioned that Turkey tries to avoid a direct clash with Russia while trying to outsmart it in different theaters, when possible.